keshri-prasanjeet/ClosedSpacesHectorSLAM/README.md

 4. In the file home/catkin__ws/src/hector_slam/hector_mapping/src/HectorMappingRos.cpp
 and home/catkin__ws/src/hrctor_slam/hector_mapping/launch/mapping_default.launch
 To change the threshold of the angle which affects the sensitivity of the map, the value of map_update_angle_thresh must be changed from 0.9 in HectorMappingRos.cpp and from 0.06 from mapping_default.launch to a larger value.

+Footnotes:
+  All the developments were done in Ubuntu 18.04 LTS which supports ROS Melodic.